Joao-Lucas-de-Oliveira-Lima/authentication-and-authorization-spring/README.md

 The system adheres to Spring conventions for managing users and permissions by defining two primary entities: `UserModel` and `PermissionModel`.
 A third intermediate table, `user_permission`, is specified within the `UserModel` entity to store the many-to-many relationship between users and permissions.

 #### Users
-The `UserModel` class implements `UserDetails`, providing a series of getter methods for attributes defined by Spring conventions.
-Among these, the most important are `getUsername` and `getPassword`.
 ```java
 public class UserModel implements UserDetails {
     @Id